Fr Leslie Tang Kai bids farewell to Tobago

 Tang Kai admits it was overwhelming at times.

-“After doing three masses a day, having to rush to the hospital to visit a person there and as you finish anointing them and your turn your back they pass away.
-You say, ‘Oh, Lord, is a good thing I went,’ because if I didn’t go the family would say they called the priest and he never came.
+“After doing three masses a day, having to rush to the hospital to visit a person there and as you finish anointing them and your turn your back they pass away, you say, ‘Oh, Lord, is a good thing I went,’ because if I didn’t go, the family would say they called the priest and he never came.

 “So it was about being available and accessible at times when you are yourself extremely tired and out of it.
 When you do three masses on a Sunday morning, you just want to crash in your bed.
-But then somebody is calling you to come and visit their sick.
-I was very concerned about how families would see the church.”

 Tang Kai said he would miss everything about Tobago, including his interactions with average people and his fellow religious leaders in the Tobago Council of Churches.

 “All these people who were a part of my life.
-It showed how much you were loved and appreciated by people from every walk in life.
+It showed how much you were loved and appreciated by people from every walk in life."

 “Although I will be in Trinidad, July will see me in Charlotteville.
 I will just go down in the night afterwards.”

 Tang Kai said he will also miss the annual Anglican ancestral walk from Mt Irvine to the St Patrick’s Anglican Church, Mt Pleasant.
-The event is a re-enactment of the walk made by the pioneers of the church on the island.
+The event is a re-enactment of a walk made by the pioneers of the church on the island.
+They carried bricks from Mt Irvine to Mt Pleasant, which had been transported by ship from England and used to build the church.

 Tang Kai said celebrating the island’s cultural heritage has been an integral part of his ministry.